grafana/tempo/docs/sources/tempo/setup/operator/monitor.md

 ---
-title: Monitor TempoStack instances
+title: Monitor Tempo instances and the operator
-description: Monitor TempoStack instances
+description: Set up monitoring for Tempo instances and the operator
 menuTitle: Monitor
 weight: 300
 aliases:
 - /docs/tempo/operator/monitor
 ---

+# Monitor Tempo instances and the operator

-# Monitor TempoStack instances
+## Monitor TempoStack instances

 The Tempo Operator supports monitoring and alerting of each Tempo component (distributor, ingester, etc.).
 To enable metrics and alerting, the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) or a comparable solution which discovers `ServiceMonitor` and `PrometheusRule` objects must be installed and configured in the cluster.